 Every festival has its pros and cons associated with it.
 But if you want to celebrate this festival be prepared to get soaked in colors and water as you immerse yourself in this festival.

-In 2024, this auspicious festival will fall on the 24th and 25th of March.
-On the 24th of March, the people of Kathmandu and other hilly regions celebrate whereas on the 25th of March, the people of Terai region celebrate Holi.
+In 2025, this auspicious festival will fall on the 13th and 14th of March.
+On the 13th of March, Thursday, the people of Kathmandu and other hilly regions celebrate, whereas on the 14th of March, Friday, the people of Terai region celebrate Holi.

 Tips to Make Your Holi Fun and Safe

-If you’re eager to witness this festival and be a part of it you can match your travel dates.
+If you’re eager to witness this festival and be a part of it, you can match your travel dates.
+It's best to arrive by March 12th, 2025.
+This way, you can join the Holi celebrations on March 13th before your trekking starts.
 You can also keep in touch with The Nepal Hiking Team to help you celebrate this vibrant and one-of-a-kind festival.